AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

 ### Applications (FUTURE FEATURE)

 The applications feature will allow an applicant will be able to apply for a position.

-This feature is *not* to be implemented at this time.
+This feature is ***not*** to be implemented at this time.

 ### Roles and Permissions

-Roles and permissions are NOT to be implemented at this time.
+Roles and permissions are ***not*** to be implemented at this time.

 You do not need to create an API for Roles and Permissions as these are tied into the security of the application and the API.